Pet Services

 Understanding the Legal Status of Pets

-One of the most common misconceptions I encounter is the belief that you can leave an inheritance to a dog or cat.
+One of the most common misconceptions is the belief that you can leave an inheritance to a dog or cat.
 Legally, pets are considered "tangible personal property," much like a car or a dining room set.
 You cannot leave money directly to property.

 Why a Will is Often Not Enough